 Pecoraro, who was named one of the National Trust for Historic Preservation’s “40 Under 40: People Saving Places,” holds doctoral and master’s degrees from Boston University and an undergraduate degree from Virginia Commonwealth University.

-Captioning will be provided for this event.
+Live captioning has been secured for the new event date.
 If you require other accommodation to participate, please contact firstname.lastname@example.org.
 Requests made by about 10 days before the event will generally allow us to provide seamless access, but the university will make every effort to meet requests made after this date.